chevah/geck/content/review.rst

   update the milestone to the current one.
 Don't leave the old milestone.

 * You can start writing your review request as soon as you start coding on a branch.
-There is no need to wait for feature to be fully implemented and tests to pass.
+There is no need to wait for a feature to be fully implemented and tests to pass.
-  Writing a review request early, will help you to organize and explain the work that you plan to do on the branch.
+  Writing a review request early will help you to get organized and explain the work that you plan to do on the branch.

 * When the review is ready to be sent to reviewers, leave a comment in the PR